moliver28/research-handbook/content/job-families/finance/it-security-analyst.md

 #### Distinguished IT Security Analyst Responsibilities

 Extends the Principal IT Security Analyst responsibilities plus:
+- Plays a critical role in safeguarding GitLab’s information technology infrastructure and data assets from cyber threats and vulnerabilities.
+- Collaborate with senior management to develop and refine the organization's cybersecurity strategy and policies, aligning them with business objectives.
 - Acts as an advisor to Senior Leadership.
 - Influences Senior Leadership to adopt a different point of view when appropriate, and makes decisions that have an impact on business direction.
 - Drives collaboration, efficient execution of results and behaviors aligned with GitLab Values.